 There are the usual habits of the writer, but for me one of the most important one is “waste not, want not”.
 Life can be a garbage can at times, in that things gets thrown around and thrown out.
 The ideal is not to waste anything.
 As a writer, this means to not waste a word, a paragraph, and idea, that may be of use somehow, somewhere.
 Of course, I fall short in executing this 100 per-cent, but the principle is something I want to abide by, from what’s in my room, to the cupboard, generally speaking.
 Waste not, want not also means that anything I buy is used economically, from food, to CD’s.

-It all brought it back for her.
+Brought it back for her.
 All I did was mention something about a family member of mine.
 That was all she needed.
 I don’t know if it came down like a ton of bricks.
-She said, “When you mentioned your [family member] it brought it back for me.”
+She said, “When you mentioned your [family member] it brought it back for me.”Continue reading “Loved one”